shawngraham/hist3812-f22/content/syllabus/assessment.md

 Nor do you have to make a repository 'public'; you may set the repo to 'private' but make sure to invite `shawngraham` as a collaborato (that's my Github username; my avatar is a minion, by the way).

-## An Example Repo
+## Example Repos and Vaults

-An example github repository showing the structure to follow for your interestitials is [here](https://github.com/shawngraham/hist3812-starter).
+An example github repository showing the structure to follow for depositing your interestitial work online is [here](https://github.com/shawngraham/hist3812-f22/blob/main/static/obsidian/hist3812-obsidian-course-handbook.zip).

 The organization of the layout for your unessay will depend on the form it takes.
 You might wish to use [this vault for Obsidian](https://github.com/shawngraham/obsidian-game-design-vault) to organize the development of your Unessay.
 NB a 'vault' = 'folder of text files.'
 Download that folder, and use [Obsidian](https://obsidian.md) to explore/modify it.

+The 'course handbook' Obsidian vault is available [here](https://github.com/shawngraham/hist3812-f22/blob/main/static/obsidian/hist3812-obsidian-course-handbook.zip); unzip that.
+You can drag and drop from your computer to your github repo any notes you make.
+You could also copy all of the files from the game design vault (folder) and drop them into your course vault (folder) so that everything is in one place.

+Remember: drag files using your file explorer (pc) or finder (mac) onto your github repository webpage to upload; hit the green 'commit' button on that page once they've uploaded.
+Then fill in the google form to alert me that there is material you'd like me to look at.

 ## Criteria for Interstitials
 The focus of these interstitial exercises and your recording of your thinking is on the development of your process, on your evolution in the course - _not_ on your technical prowess.